openclarity/openclarity/plugins/store/kics/README.md

 - The KICS scanner is designed to be started by **VMClarity**, therefore running it as a standalone tool is not recommended.

-- The `config.file` property in the POST request should point to a file on the host filesystem with the [parameters](https://github.com/Checkmarx/kics/blob/e387aa2505a3207e1087520972e0e52f7e0e6fdf/pkg/scan/client.go#L54) that the _KICS_ client will use.
+- The value of the `scannerConfig` property in the POST request should contain the [parameters](https://github.com/Checkmarx/kics/blob/e387aa2505a3207e1087520972e0e52f7e0e6fdf/pkg/scan/client.go#L54) that the _KICS_ client will use.

-- The configuration file can be in any of the following formats: `JSON`, `TOML`, `YAML`, or `HCL`.

 - Please note that not all _scan parameters_ are currently supported by the scanner.